BrandonXu6106/obsidianpublish/content/thoughts/tragedy of the commons.md

 > The more accessible a good is, the less people want to pay for it. --[Scott Moore](https://scott.mirror.xyz/7nKKV4x17rVkZL9_C0vVL3Vax2rv1H1ciigleEgBAOw)

 A government only has interest in [funding](funding.md) its own roads, companies like Facebook only have interest in funding their own infrastructure.
-Very prevalent in [open-source](paid-open-source.md), some of the most used software in the world often goes unpaid and unfunded.
+Very prevalent in [open-source](../posts/software/paid-open-source.md), some of the most used software in the world often goes unpaid and unfunded.

 Commons in the modern economic context is any open-access and unregulated resource (e.g. atmosphere, ocean, rivers, etc.)

 > How we might focus less on speculation and more on participation?

-Would be solved if people acted according [[Kant]]'s Categorical Imperative
+Would be solved if people acted according [[Kant.md]]'s Categorical Imperative

 ## Without Tragedy